open-telemetry/opentelemetry-js/README_NEXT.md

 > Client instrumentation for the browser is **experimental** and mostly **unspecified**.
 If you are interested in
 > helping out, get in touch with the [Client Instrumentation SIG][client-instrumentation-sig].

-Rather that define versions of specific browsers / runtimes, OpenTelemetry sets the minimum supported version based on the underlying Language features used.
+Rather than define versions of specific browsers / runtimes, OpenTelemetry sets the minimum supported version based on the underlying Language features used.

 The current minumum language feature support is set as [ECMAScript 2020](https://262.ecma-international.org/11.0/) that are available